picanumber/yapp/README.md

 ## Examples

-Examples can be found in the respective folder.
+Examples can be found in the respective [folder](https://github.com/picanumber/yap/tree/main/examples).
+Each example folder is accompanied by a `README.md` file that documents it.

 ## Installation